jaccomoc/jactl/docs/pages/language-guide.md

 ## Closures

-Closures in Jacsal are modelled after the closure syntax of Groovy.
+Closures in Jactl are modelled after the closure syntax of Groovy.
 Closures are similar to functions in that they take one or more parameters and return a result.
 They are decalred with slightly different syntax:
 ```groovy